-\textbf{Human motion generation.} Recent efforts on human motion generation have embraced VAE~\cite{kingma2013auto}, diffusion~\cite{ho2020denoising}, and hybrid models built atop large motion corpora.
-Tevet \etal~\cite{tevet2023human} pioneer text‑ and action‑conditioned denoising diffusion for long‑range sequences, and Motion Latent Diffusion~\cite{chen2023executing} accelerates this paradigm by operating in a learned VAE latent space.
-Physics awareness is introduced by PhysDiff~\cite{yuan2023physdiff} which projects each denoised step through a simulator to suppress foot‑sliding and penetration, and by BioMoDiffuse~\cite{kang2025biomodiffuse} that embeds Euler–Lagrange dynamics to ensure biomechanical plausibility.
-Controllability advances include Guided Motion Diffusion~\cite{karunratanakul2023guided} which optimizes motions toward goal functions during sampling, and SMooDi~\cite{zhong2024smoodi}, enabling arbitrary motion‑style transfer via multi‑condition diffusion.
-Zhao \etal~\cite{zhao2024denoising} propose conditional diffusion model that leverages bidirectional Markov chains to generate realistic, diverse, and variable-length 3D skeleton motions for specified action classes.
-SALAD~\cite{hong2025salad} introduces a model that explicitly captures inter-relationships between skeletal joints, temporal frames, and text descriptors.
-Unlike prior studies, our method generates novel human motions without requiring the training of any neural networks, rendering it lightweight and well-suited for robot motion policy learning.
+\textbf{Human motion generation.} Recent work on human motion generation has explored VAE~\cite{kingma2013auto}, diffusion~\cite{ho2020denoising}, and hybrid models built on large motion corpora.
+Tevet \etal~\cite{tevet2023human} pioneer text- and action-conditioned denoising diffusion for long-range sequences, and Motion Latent Diffusion~\cite{chen2023executing} accelerates this approach by operating in a learned VAE latent space.
+Physics awareness is introduced by PhysDiff~\cite{yuan2023physdiff}, which projects each denoised step through a simulator to suppress foot-sliding and penetration, and by BioMoDiffuse~\cite{kang2025biomodiffuse}, which embeds Euler--Lagrange dynamics to ensure biomechanical plausibility.
+Controllability advances include Guided Motion Diffusion~\cite{karunratanakul2023guided}, which optimizes motions toward goal functions during sampling, and SMooDi~\cite{zhong2024smoodi}, which enables arbitrary motion-style transfer via multi-condition diffusion.
+Goal-directed generation is addressed by WANDR~\cite{diomataris2024wandr}, which uses a feedback conditional VAE to reach 3D targets without RL, whereas CrossDiff$^3$~\cite{ren2024realistic} leverages cross-domain diffusion to couple 2D and 3D constraints.
+Broader environmental coverage is pursued by TRAM~\cite{wang2024tram} for long-range path-plus-pose synthesis and by PC-MRL~\cite{mo2024motion}, which homogenizes diverse point-cloud motions for cross-dataset interpolation.
+Collectively, these works establish a strong foundation of data-driven priors, physics-based constraints, and controllable diffusion processes.
+Zhao \etal~\cite{zhao2024denoising} propose a conditional diffusion model with bidirectional Markov chains to generate realistic, diverse, variable-length 3D skeleton motions for specified action classes, while SALAD~\cite{hong2025salad} explicitly captures relationships among skeletal joints, temporal frames, and text descriptors.
+Unlike prior studies, our method generates novel human motions without training any neural network, making it lightweight and well suited for whole-body robot motion policy learning.